 The applicants are responsible for selecting the language program to attend and must clear their program choice with UH language instructor who will assess the overall merit of the program before full fellowship application will be considered.
 A summer fellowship consists of a $2,500 stipend and tuition cost up to $4,000.
 Intensive in-country language training is strongly recommended for summer Southeast Asia FLAS.

-Application deadline for UH Summer FLAS is usually end of January.
+Application deadlinefor UH Summer FLAS is usually mid January.

-The National Security Education Program (NSEP) David L. Boren Graduate Fellowships enable U.S. graduate students to pursue specialization in area and language study or to add an international dimension to their education.
-Boren Fellowships (up to $30,000) support students pursuing the study of languages, cultures, and world regions that are critical to U.S. national security but are less frequently studied by U.S. graduate students, i.e., areas of the world other than Western Europe, Canada, Australia, and New Zealand.
-Thai is a language supported by this fellowship.
-Application deadline is normally the last week of January.
+As the National Security Education Program (NSEP) initiatives, the Boren Awards focus on countries, languages, and fields critical to U.S. national security but are less frequently studied by U.S. students, i.e., areas of the world other than Western Europe, Canada, Australia, and New Zealand.
+Thai is one of the Boren Awards “preferred” languages.

 Blakemore Freeman Fellowships are awarded for one year of advanced language study in East or Southeast Asia, including Thai, in structured language programs or private tutorial programs where the primary focus is on study of the modern language.

 Applicants must have completed (at minimum) the third year of college-level language classes.